cs-gy6903/2023-spring/ps4/README.md

 # Problem Set 4

 This assignment will cover the basics of EC point arithmetic, then put those primitives together to see how they can be used to implement Elliptic Curve Diffie-Hellman (ECDH).
-All the math bits you need to know are described pretty well on wikipedia's
-[EC point multiplication][1] and [ECDH][2] pages.
+All the math bits you need to know are described pretty well on wikipedia's [EC point multiplication][1] and [ECDH][2] pages.
+There's also a really nice writeup on the concepts [here][4] and an accompanying visual calculator [here][5].

 See GradeScope for exact due-date of this assignment.